-To moor a large tanker in one hundred fifty (150) meters water depth in typhoon conditions requires a robust mooring system.
+To moor a large tanker in five hundred (500) meters water depth in hurricane conditions requires a robust mooring system.
 The anchor lines include excursion limiters to stiffen the mooring.

 The fixed internal turret system is arranged in three (3) groups 120 degrees apart with three (3) legs in each group.
-The anchor leg moorings consist of chain, wire and excursion limiter.
+The anchor leg moorings $\infty$ nsist of chain, wire and excursion limiter.
 The excursion limiters are made of additional heavy chain lengths attached to the ground chain and provide additional restoring force to reduce the vessel offsets.